rloterh/TheNextWebPageClone/README.md

 ## Description
 The rubric of this project is to demonstrate the creation of responsive website using media queries.
 This project is a clone of [The Next Web](https://thenextweb.com/) with focus on responsiveness.
-The specification for this project is a part of the Odin Project.
+The specification for this project is a part of [The Odin Project](https://www.theodinproject.com/).

 ## Library Directory 📙